How to Write a Great Personal Statement

 When you apply for a course at college you will need to write a personal statement.
 This is a couple of paragraphs of text which provide you an opportunity to tell the college why you should be considered for a place on your chosen course.
-Read our blog for some tips on writing a great personal statement so you can be ready to apply when courses open.
+Read our blog for some tips on writing a great personal statement for your application.

 Plan it out